 Improvement of Welfare Standards

-This category refers to interventions aimed at improving the welfare of animals.
+This category refers to interventions aimed at improving animal welfare standards.

 - Campaigns pressuring producers of animal products to commit to adopting higher welfare standards (e.g., ending the use of battery cages for hens in the egg industry, switching to faster-killing insecticides, etc.)

-- Outreach to food service providers (e.g., supermarkets, restaurant chains, and companies providing food for hospitals or school canteens), encouraging them to source animal products from supply chains with higher animal welfare standards
+- Outreach to encourage food service providers (e.g., supermarkets, restaurant chains, and companies providing food for hospitals or school canteens) to source animal products from supply chains with higher animal welfare standards

 - Ballot initiatives to encode animal welfare policies into law